villarrealtovar/scala/akkademy/akka-streams/exercises/exercises/src/test/resources/README.md

-working-with-sources
+working-with-sinks

-# Exercise 1 > Working with Sources
+# Exercise 2 > Working with Sinks

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.